anchovydev/anchovydev.github.io/faq.md

+---
+layout: page
+title: faq
+description
+---

 # faq

-some questions that people ask me a lot
+some questions that people ask me a lot.

 ## what grade are you in?